epoch8/vedana.tech/src/content/docs/01-concepts/01-why-classic-rag-fails.md

 - If voltage > 50V → certification required

 Classic RAG does not execute logic.
 It predicts text.
-Prediction is not reasoning.
+But prediction is not reasoning.

 ## Why “Increase K” Is Not a Solution